Expert Tips for Stabilizing Hillside Erosion in the Bay Area

 2. Erosion Control Blankets

 Erosion control blankets stabilize soil while vegetation takes root.
-These biodegradable mats, made from materials like coconut fiber or straw, cover exposed soil to reduce the impact of rain and wind.
+These biodegradable mats, made from materials like coconut fiber, jute, or straw, cover exposed soil to reduce the impact of rain and wind.
 Using erosion control blankets in conjunction with HydroBlox ensures that water is effectively redirected, providing both immediate and long-term slope stability.

 3. Riprap Installation